Conservancy

 • Prepares and provides technical review of Prescribed Burn Plans and other fire management plans

-• Trains and organizes hired prescribed burn crews or modules; conducts annual fireline safety refreshers, administers physical fitness testing
+• Trains and organizes prescribed burn crews or modules; conducts annual fireline safety refreshers, administers physical fitness testing

 • Serves as instructor for entry to upper-level wildland fire courses